SpaceX raises $1 billion in funding from Google, Fidelity

-Space Exploration Technologies (SpaceX), founded by Elon Musk, said it has raised about $1 billion (0.65 billion pounds) in a financing round with two new investors, Google Inc and Fidelity.
+Space Exploration Technologies (SpaceX), founded by Elon Musk, said it has raised about $1 billion in a financing round with two new investors, Google Inc and Fidelity.

 Google and Fidelity will collectively own just under 10 percent of SpaceX, the company said in a statement on Tuesday.